 It’s important to remember, though, that you’re not necessarily looking at any given here.
 If your dog has bigger parents, there’s a very good chance that he or she will take longer to grow and that he or she might reach bigger adult size.
 With that said, there can always be recessive genes that can cause a dog from two big parents to resemble smaller ancestors in terms of growth.

 The other big factor is nutrition.
 This is another way in which dogs are very similar to humans, as dogs who don’t get the right kind of diet are going to end up seeing their growth stunted.
 In some cases, this means that the dog just won’t get as big as he or she should get; in others, though, it means that your dog will take longer to reach full size.
+By selecting the best dog food for your pup you can ensure that they get all the nutrients they need to reach their full size in the least amount of time.

 A Word on Spaying and Neutering